Working with ArtResin is simple: measure, mix, pour, wait—and you’ll be rewarded with a beautiful, hard, glass-like finish on your work.

 Let’s talk about the WHY.
-There are several reasons and factors why resin can bend.
+There are several reasons and factors why resin can cure soft.

 1. Short Cure Time